As consumers seek out more sustainable and affordable options, vintage and secondhand furniture are poised for unprecedented growth.

-In its first Trend Report published last year, furniture resale platform Kaiyo says interest is skyrocketing—the pre-loved furniture segment is expected to hit nearly $17 billion by 2025, a 70 percent increase from 2018 numbers.
+In its first Trend Report published in 2021, furniture resale platform Kaiyo says interest is skyrocketing — the pre-loved furniture segment is expected to hit nearly $17 billion by 2025, a 70 percent increase from 2018 numbers.

 “The popularity of apparel resale sites like ThredUp and The RealReal have made consumers more comfortable with shopping preloved pieces.
 We are pleased to release Kaiyo’s inaugural trend report which highlights the growing demand for pieces that are durable and sustainable,” Kaiyo CEO and Founder Alpay Koralturk said in a statement.

 This shift has seen secondhand sales jump.
-Last year, resale platform ThredUp predicted sales would tip $77 billion by 2026—doubling its current value.
+Resale platform ThredUp predicted sales would tip $77 billion by 2026 — doubling its current value.

 Other vintage and secondhand platforms like Chairish and 1stDibs are seeing growth, too.
 Chairish saw a 60 percent increase in sales in 2020; 1stDibs, which deals in luxury home goods, saw a 23 percent increase.

 Secondhand furniture market

 Kaiyo’s findings, according to Koralturk, shine a spotlight on the role secondhand furniture can play in “creating a more sustainable world.”